Intuitive Eating for Busy Professionals: 4 Simple Habits That Actually Work in a Busy Schedule

 Why This Matters When You're Busy

 When you're in meetings all day or juggling deadlines, food becomes just another checkbox.
 You're not thinking, you're reacting.
-That's how overeating or under-eating takes place.
+That's how overeating or under-eating happens.

 But here's the truth: your body is your greatest productivity tool.
 You want more focus?
 Better mood?
-More stamina?
-Start by fixing how you eat.
+More energy?
+Start by noticing how you eat.

 Not what, but how.